angulardart/angular_components/angular_components/lib/material_select/material_dropdown_select.md

 The `selection` input accepts either a `SelectionModel`, a selected value or null.

-By default Material Auto Suggest Input uses [`SingleSelectionModel`](https://github.com/dart-lang/angular_components/blob/master/angular_components/lib/src/model/selection/single_selection_model_impl.dart).
+By default Material Dropdown Select uses [`SingleSelectionModel`](https://github.com/dart-lang/angular_components/blob/master/angular_components/lib/src/model/selection/single_selection_model_impl.dart).
 If a selected value is passed to the `selection` input, this value will be selected by the default selection model.
 If a null value is passed to the input,